 Twelve years on and TRT has progressed.
 There are not only long-acting injections and tablets but a gel, which Dr Hegarty now uses.
 “I rub on the Testogel under my armpits once a day after my shower and by the time I’ve brushed my teeth, it’s dry,” he says.

-“I have a check-up twice a year and I have managed to get the gel on NHS prescription.
+“I have a check-up twice a year.
 Unlike HRT, you can stay on this for ever and I’ve no intention of stopping.